Help

 • Master Bus (not shown in figure below): only the audio output(s) are needed to be selected (Tap to can not be selected for a Master Bus).
 The chain will be inserted just before the real audio interface outputs.
 You specify a mapped outputs to select the corresponding real interface.
 If you have many mapped outputs to the same output, it does not matter which one you select.
 These chains will be shown at the most right in the console view (and separated from the other chains by a space) See this link for a more detailed explanation of routing in LoopToGo.

-• Section 2 : Audio inputs and Chain inputs (audio and midi).
+• Section 2 : Audio inputs and Chain inputs (audio and MIDI).
 Select the inputs for the « Standard » chains and the « Output to another chain » chain.
 There is no need to select the input for the « Output bus » chain as it is the same as the output.
 Is is recommended to use audio name mapping (Preferences dialog).

 • Section 3 : Select audio outputs or chain outputs (for « Output to another chain » chains).
 It is recommended to use audio name mapping (Preferences dialog).